-• Most areas are accessible for pupils with a visual impairment.
+most areas are accessible for pupils with a visual impairment.
 We have colour-visual support for corridors, lockers, classrooms and support rooms, as well as lighting and yellow lines on the playground.
 We have experience of using equipment which enables curriculum access.
-There are also adjustable whiteboards and visualisers in every classroom.
+There are also adjustable whiteboards and visualisers in every classroom we have experience of using portable sound systems and radio aids, and these will be used if considered necessary.
+All classrooms are carpeted to improve acoustics and reduce background noise